 Duke uses a number of recycling and records destruction vendors to securely destroy and/or remove inactive records and media.
-Contact Procurement Services or the University Records Manager for information on area service providers.
+Contact Procurement Services for information on area service providers.

 If you must routinely destroy large amounts of loose paper, ask a vendor if it can supply bins in which to store the documents.
 Bins may or may not have locks, so be sure to inquire about locking bins if you handle confidential or sensitive information.

 A records destruction vendor may charge by the time it takes to remove and shred the material, or by the material's overall weight.
 Evaluate the volume of records to be destroyed and resulting costs before deciding on which method to use.
 Take the time to remove fasteners like large paper clips, binder clips, 3-ring binders, and rubber bands.
 They add to the weight and must be removed so as not to contaminate the waste paper.